Belgian Mountain Biker Frans Claes competes nationally and

 “As lunch and dinner I try to vary with cooked and raw vegetables and eat as much as possible seasonable and organic vegetables, fruits and nuts.
 Next to this I try to eat whole grains and to avoid the fast food.

-“The exception are pancakes with dark chocolate and is definitely one of my favourites after a long training in cold Belgian winter weather.”
+“The exception are pancakes with dark chocolate and this is definitely one of my favourites after a long training in cold Belgian winter weather.”

 Training is demanding, including riding on and off road, as